DIY Photo Guest Books: The Ultimate Guide

 Next came disposable cameras, which guests used to take a few hit and miss photos that the couple had to expensively have developed sometime later.

 Then came a revival of the instant printing camera where photos were printed instantly and affordably.
 Instant prints are abundant, accessible and back in style.
 A photo guest book combines instant photo prints alongside messages from your guests - it's the perfect memorabilia of your event and it'll help remind you that your guests had a blast, no matter what they've written next to their photo.

 How does it work on the day?

-If you're going to DIY (i.e. not pay for someone to come and manage this on the day for you), what you need to do is set up a small table at your reception/event with a couple of polaroid style cameras and an album.
+If you're going to DIY (i.e. not pay for someone to come and manage this on the day for you), what you need to do is set up a small table at your reception/event with a couple of instant printing cameras and an album.
 Guests take photos with the cameras and add them with a message into the book.
 If you've looked through Pinterest for photo guest book inspiration (Photo Guest Albums on Pinterest) then you might also have a sign arranged with cutely written instructions that should direct people on what to do if they want to get involved.

 The best way to set up a photo guest book

 Purchase list: 2 instant film cameras, 5 colour textas or pens, 2 glue sticks or mini glue-tape dispensers, 1.5 film sheets per guest and 2 spare battery sets.
 This is a great starting point that gives you some backup while keeping it all affordable.
 See Buying recommendations for all of these items below.

 Put up a sign saying something like "Take two photos, one for you and one for the book, and please decorate your page".
 More on this later.

 Pick a close friend or family member, teenage cousins too, and ask them to do you the favour of running the instant prints.
 This makes sure it is done.

 Put 5 photos of you and your partner in the book on random pages and decorate the pages.
 This is crucial to encouraging guests to add their own on the day.